This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to

 All children love a good challenge.
-And when the challenge is fun and comes as a brain teaser game, kids do become interested!
+And when the challenge is fun and comes as brain teaser games, kids do become interested!

 I’ve always loved this type of games.
-When I was younger, I remember my grandfather introducing the brain teasers to me, not with the well known Rubik Cube but with a wooden 3D shape puzzle.
+When I was younger, I remember my grandfather introducing brain teasers to me.
+Not with the well known Rubik Cube but with a wooden 3D shape puzzle.
 I could spend hours playing with it, trying to figure it out, and then start all over again!
-My kids had no escape from these games, I did get them some (not sure if they were more for them or for me…)!
+My kids had no escape from these games, I did get them some.
+Though not sure if they were more for them or for me…

-Here is a list of the 5 brain teasers my kids love the most – please note my kids are 3 and 5 years old at the moment, and they both play, solve and enjoy these games.
-And so do I!
+Here is a list of the 5 brain teasers my kids loved the most at 3 and 5 years old.
+They would both play, solve and enjoy these games.
+And so did I!

 What these brain games for kids have in common

 To begin with, all brain teasers are a form of puzzle that requires a lot of thought to resolve [*].
 And the 5 games in the list below are meant to help kids practice their: